open-telemetry/opentelemetry-specification/oteps/0250-Composite_Samplers.md

 The return value is a structure (`SamplingIntent`) with the following elements:

 - The THRESHOLD value represented as a 14-character hexadecimal string, with value of `null` representing non-probabilistic `DROP` decision (implementations MAY use different representation, if it appears more performant or convenient),
+- A function (`IsAdjustedCountReliable`) that provides a `boolean` value indicating that the adjusted count (calculated as reciprocal of the sampling probability) can be faithfully used to estimate span metrics,
 - A function (`GetAttributes`) that provides a set of `Attributes` to be added to the `Span` in case of positive final sampling decision,
 - A function (`UpdateTraceState`) that given an input `Tracestate` and sampling Decision provides a `Tracestate` to be associated with the `Span`.
 The samplers SHOULD NOT add or modify the `th` value for the `ot` key within these functions.

+#### Requirements for the basic samplers

+The `ConsistentAlwaysOff` sampler MUST provide a `SamplingIntent` with

+- The THRESHOLD value of `null` (or equivalent),
+- `IsAdjustedCountReliable` returning `false`,
+- `GetAttributes` returning an empty set,
+- `UpdateTraceState` returning its argument, without any modifications.

+The `ConsistentAlwaysOn` sampler MUST provide a `SamplingIntent` with

+- The THRESHOLD value of `00000000000000` (or equivalent),
+- `IsAdjustedCountReliable` returning `true`,
+- `GetAttributes` returning an empty set,
+- `UpdateTraceState` returning its argument, without any modifications.

 #### Constructing `SamplingResult`